LGN520/farreach-public/docs/netreach-voting-v2.md

 			+ Sendback GETRES_LATEST
 		* If status == 2 in CKVS -> latest yet deleted
 			- Sendback GETRES_NEXIST
-	+ TODO: GETREQ_BE (being evicted)
+	+ GETREQ_BE (being evicted)
-		* TODO: If seq (embedded in pkt) >= seq' (stored in CKVS), use val carried by requent packet
+		* If seq (embedded in pkt) >= seq' (stored in CKVS), use val carried by request packet
-		* TODO: Otherwise, sendback GETRES based on status in CKVS
+		* Otherwise, sendback GETRES based on status in CKVS
-			- TODO: If status == 1 or status == 2, use val in CKVS to sendback GETRES
+			- If status == 1 or status == 2, use val in CKVS to sendback GETRES
-			- TODO: Otherwise, use val in KVS to sendback GETRES, update CKVS
+			- Otherwise, use val in KVS to sendback GETRES, update CKVS
 	+ GETREQ: sendback GETRES
 	+ PUTREQ_POP (population)
 		* Add kv in KVS, sendback PUTRES, add key in CKVS with status = 0 and seq = 1, trigger population (k, v, hashidx)